-The snowcapped peaks of the Gore range are a familiar sight to the skier on Vail mountain, and to the motorist driving over Vail Pass on I-70.
-The Gore range runs in a north-south direction from near Copper Mountain to near the town of Kremmling.
-Much of the rugged interior of the Gore range is contained within the boundaries of the Eagles Nest Wilderness.
+The snowcapped peaks of the Gore range are a familiar sight to the skier on Vail mountain and to the motorist driving over Vail Pass on I-70.
+The Gore range runs in a north-south direction from a point just north of the ski resorts of Copper Mountain and Vail to just south of the town of Kremmling.
+Much of the rugged interior of the Gore range is contained within the boundaries of the Eagles Nest wilderness.

-You can visit the Eagles Nest Wilderness at any time of the year, although the best months are between the months of June and September.
+One can visit the Eagles Nest Wilderness at any time of the year, although the best weather occurs between the months of June and September.
 Higher elevation mountain passes may be impassable to foot travel early or late in the season due to heavy mountain snow fall.
-See our Colorado Backpacking Guide for more information on the Colorado backcountry.
+See the Colorado Backpacking Guide for more information on the Colorado backcountry.

 Red Buffalo Pass to Eccles Pass via Gore Range Trail (Multi-day Backpack)

-This (2-4 day) shuttle hike requires leaving your car at either the Meadow Creek trailhead or the Uneva Pass/Gore Range Trail trailhead near Copper Mountain.
-Start from the Gore Creek/Deluge Lake Trailhead on of Big Horn Road head up the Gore Creek trail to Red Buffalo Pass.
+This (2-4 day) shuttle hike requires leaving a vehicle at both the Meadow Creek/Lily Lake trailhead near Silverthorne and the Gore Creek/Deluga Lake trailhead in Vail.
+Start the hike from the western end at the Gore Creek/Deluge Lake Trailhead on Big Horn Road.
+Head up the Gore Creek trail to Red Buffalo Pass.
 There is an optional detour here to Gore Lake.
 A spectacular view awaits you at the pass.
 Head south on the Gore Range Trail towards Eccles Pass, passing several lakes/tarns.
-Eccles Pass is my favorite, with awesome views of the Ten Mile Range to the south.
+Eccles Pass is my favorite, with awesome views of the Ten Mile Range to the south as well as the Gore Range to north.
+Below Eccles Pass, you have the option to take the Meadow Creek trail (shortest) back to civilization… or continue south on the Gore Range Trail over Uneva Pass to the trailhead at I-70/Copper Mountain.
+This shuttle hike can take as little as 2 days, or up to 3 days if you decide to head south from Eccles Pass over Uneva Pass to Copper Mountain.

 Piney Lake & Upper Piney Lake (Easy Hike)

 Near Vail, scenic Piney Lake abuts the peaks of the Gore Range and the Eagles Nest Wilderness.
 Upper Piney River Trail takes you to Upper Piney lake and a waterfall at mile 2.5.
-This hike is popular as it is accessible from Vail via a drive up FR 700.
-Take Red Sand Stone Rd. to FR 700 and follow it to the lake.
+This hike is popular due to its proximity to the town of Vail.
+Take Red Sand Stone Rd. to PIney River Road and follow it to Upper Piney Lake trailhead.

 Holy Cross Wilderness, Sarvis Creek